 California does not currently have setback requirements for oil and gas drilling, unlike most other oil-producing states.
-Community advocates have been working for years to establish these setbacks, including AB 345 in 2019 and AB467 in 2021, both of which died in committee [3, 4], and SB 1137, which was passed and signed by the governor in 2022 but has not yet been enacted.
-SB 1137 is currently the subject of a referendum attempt that could delay or prevent its implementation (6).
+Community advocates have been working for years to establish these setbacks, including AB 345 in 2019 and AB467 in 2021, both of which died in committee [3, 4].
+Setbacks were finally established by SB 1137, which was passed and signed by the governor in 2022, but has not yet been enacted due to a legal challenge by the oil and gas industry that placed a referendum to overturn the bill on the November 2024 ballot (6).